Identity Deployments

 The sample deployments discussed in this section are based on the system shown in the following figure.

-One sample identity deployment sends to CDO and managed devices user data collected from LDAP or Active Directory.
-Because user data typically won't be accessible to CDO, you can set up one or more proxy devices (or a proxy sequence) to get the user data to CDO.
+One sample identity deployment sends to the secure firewall manager and managed devices user data collected from LDAP or Active Directory.
+Because user data typically won't be accessible to CDO, if you use CDO, you can set up one or more proxy devices (or a proxy sequence) to get the user data to the secure firewall manager.

 In the preceding figure, CDO and one managed device are deployed to AWS and the other devices are located on premises.
 These devices can be either physical or virtual; they just need to be able to communicate with each other.